-14. Anti-Bribery
+17. Anti-Bribery

-14.1 Trust is committed to the highest standards of ethical conduct and integrity in all its activities and, to ensure compliance with the Bribery Act 2010, it has introduced an Anti-Bribery policy and procedures.
+17.1 The Association is committed to the highest standards of ethical conduct and integrity in all its activities and, to ensure compliance with the Bribery Act 2010, it has introduced an Anti-Bribery policy and procedures.
 These must be adhered to by all employees, Board Members and associated persons or organisations acting for or on behalf of Trust when undertaking any actions referred to in this policy.

-15. Equality, Diversity & Inclusion
+18. Statement Equality, Diversity & Inclusion (EDI)

-- 15.1 As leaders of EDI, Trust aims to promote equality and diversity and operate equal opportunities policies which inform all aspects of its business.
+18.1 As leaders of EDI, the Association aims to promote equality and diversity and operate equal opportunities policies which inform all aspects of its business.
 It will ensure that it adheres to the Equality Act 2010 by being committed to equal and fair treatment for all and opposed to any form of unlawful discrimination.

-- 15.2 As such, in considering this policy, no one will be treated differently or less favourably than others because of any of the protected characteristics as listed in the Equality Act 2010:
+As such, in considering this policy, no one will be treated differently or less favourably than others because of any of the protected characteristics as listed in the Equality Act 2010:

 - disability;

 - gender;

 - gender reassignment;

 - pregnancy and maternity;

 - race, colour or nationality;

 - sexual orientation; or

-- religion or belief.
+- religion or belief;

+- marriage and civil partnership;

+- age.

-- 13.3 Or because of any other condition or characteristic which could place someone at a disadvantage were it to be taken into account, unless this can be objectively justified in terms of the legislation.
+- 18.3 Or because of any other condition or characteristic which could place someone at a disadvantage were it to be taken into account, unless this can be objectively justified in terms of the legislation.

-- 13.4 Trust will make reasonable adjustments for disabled people where necessary and possible to do so.
+- 18.4 Trust will make reasonable adjustments for disabled people where necessary and possible to do so and will use Happy to Translate tools and procedures to help overcome a language barrier.

-- 13.5 Upon request, the Trust will make information available in alternative formats, such as large print, tape and Braille to overcome communication barriers.

-16. Policy Review
+19. Policy Review

-16.1 This Policy will be reviewed on a three-yearly basis.
-The purpose of the review is to assess the policy's effectiveness and adhering to current legislation and good practice, and identify any changes which may be required.
+19.1 This Policy will be reviewed on a three-yearly basis.
+The purpose of the review is to assess the policy's effectiveness and adherence to current legislation and good practice and identify any changes which may be required.

-17. Documentary References
+20. Documentary References

-17.1 In all Trust's official documents, where references are made to specific job titles, roles, groups or committees, such references shall be deemed to include any changes or amendments to these job titles, roles, groups or committees resulting from any restructuring or organisational changes made within the Association (or, where this policy also applies to another member of the Trust group, made within that group member) between document reviews.
+20.1 In all of the Association's official documents, where references are made to specific job titles, roles, groups or committees, such references shall be deemed to include any changes or amendments to these job titles, roles, groups or committees resulting from any restructuring or organisational changes made within the Association (or, where this policy also applies to another member of the Trust group, made within that group member) between policy reviews.